lzim/mtl/blue/session08/s08_facilitator/mtl_session08_say.md

 - Thus, low symptom patients build up in our clinics.
 Also, PC is taking more patients than they can handle, so their quality declines, and GMH gets more patients stepping up from PC --> demand for GMH goes up!
 Something that we think is outside of our control is actually a result of our own decision.

     [<img src = "https://raw.githubusercontent.com/lzim/teampsd/master/resources/icons/mtl_findings.png" height = "50" width = "50" style = "display: inline-block"/>](#.) **Example Findings:** *Describe your team's findings, insights and conclusions from this experiment.*

- - **CC** - Increasing the supply of Appointment Supply for New CC Patients does increase the new CC patient weekly Starting Rate, which reduces new CC patients Waiting to Start.
+ - **CC** \- Increasing the supply of Appointment Supply for New CC Patients does increase the new CC patient weekly Starting Rate, which reduces new CC patients Waiting to Start.

- - **MM** - We found that if we allocate 50% of our x-waiver provider appointments to OUD, in the long run instead of only starting ½ patient per week (1 every other week), we can start 3 patients in OUD per week.
+ - **MM** \- We found that if we allocate 50% of our x-waiver provider appointments to OUD, in the long run instead of only starting ½ patient per week (1 every other week), we can start 3 patients in OUD per week.
 But dropping the appointment supply for our *Other* patients meant we could not start any of them in care for a while until some existing patients completed and moved on.
 A backlog built up, which caused referrals to slow.
 When we were eventually able to start *Other* patients, the backlog dropped so referrals picked up again, and we established a new steady state with about 15 *Other* diagnosis patients waiting to start and about 170 in care.

-- **PSY** - We found that the total number of patients served by the team increased from N=371 to N=460.
+- **PSY** \- We found that the total number of patients served by the team increased from N=371 to N=460.
 Of the 460, n=358 were Initiators and n=132 were Completers.
 Among Completers, n=99 graduated and were done (75%, as we expected).
 Regarding the starting rate for new patients, it increased from about 3.8 pts/wk to about 4.8 pts/wk. our hypotheses was supported.
-This dramatically increases the number of patients in PSY who are receiving an evidence base dose of therapy and supports the team in taking on more new patients, about one more new pt/wk (or 4 new ones per month, or 48 new ones annually!)
+This dramatically increases the number of patients in PSY who are receiving an evidence base dose of therapy and supports the team in taking on more new patients, about one more new pt/wk (or 4 new ones per month, or 48 new ones annually!).

-- **AGG** - Our hypothesis was supported!
+- **AGG** \- Our hypothesis was supported!
 We see that implementing a much shorter RVI for PSY patients show a steady reduction in the number of PSY patients in service, from more than 300 in our bc to less than a 100 after two years.
 Booking rates for PSY climb initially, but then drop off and level out just a bit higher than baseline!
 One concern is that MM patients in service also drops from about 1000 to 900.

- - **SP** – As predicted, we see a dramatic shift in patient from “high symptom” to “low symptom,” as both detection and care quality improve – the ratio of high to low symptom patients drops from 0.6:1 to 0.2:1 over two years.
+ - **SP** \– As predicted, we see a dramatic shift in patient from “high symptom” to “low symptom,” as both detection and care quality improve – the ratio of high to low symptom patients drops from 0.6:1 to 0.2:1 over two years.
 The number of patients with a suicide flag decreases by more than 50%, as more high symptom patients have their symptoms addressed before they can be flagged in the first place.
 However, the initial predicted reduction in Ending Rate is off-set by long-term increases in the Recommend Step Down Rate, thus not permanently impacting the new patient start rate.
 Both new patient starts and wait times in our clinic increase in the short-term, but fall below our historical average by 3 months, and continue to fall for the next year.
 However, because there have been no changes in Primary Care, the number of patients waiting to step down to PC hs increased substantially – from about 110 to 170, who are all undoubtedly waiting significantly longer than before.

 ### 11. Discuss and record what changes you may want to make in the clinic and what further experiments you want to run

 - Based on what you saw here, and what further experiments you want to run in the Sim.
 - Type those into the *Our Decision* text box.